How to Setup Windows Event Forwarding for Alerting

 Get-Service Wecsvc

-• Open Event Viewer application and in the left panel navigate to:
+• On collector server open event viewer application and in the left panel navigate to:

 Applications and Services Logs → Microsoft → Windows → EventCollector → Operational

-There should not be any errors or warning events related to the created subscription
+There should not be any errors or warning events related to the created subscription.
+If you do see errors, this will give you an indication as to the error.
+In most cases if you have errors, delete the subscription and recreate.

 • After some time, which depends on the configured delays, events appear on the source machine, in the Event Viewer application navigate to Windows Logs → ForwardedEvents and confirm that the forwarded events are received by the collector server.